Remote Passenger Crash Survival

 - Stay with the group

-- Get into a raft if available
+- Use a raft if available

 - Protect from cold and sun